 This Practice Direction supplements FPR Part 36, rule 36.2 (Transitional Arrangements and Pilot Schemes).

 1.1.This Practice Direction is made under rule 36.2 and sets up a Pilot Scheme to allow for certain applications for a consent order for a financial remedy in connection with matrimonial proceedings to be completed and filed via an HMCTS online application system.

 1.2.This Practice Direction comes into force on 6 August 2018.

-1.3.The Pilot Scheme applies to applications where each of the following conditions are met:
+1.3.Subject to paragraph 1.3A, the Pilot Scheme applies to applications where each of the following conditions are met:

 b)the application is for a consent order only;